Contact the journal

 Its social aims can be defined as: promoting an understanding of the role of architecture and the built environment on communities, public health and society more broadly; engaging all its stakeholders in events and debates aimed at better understanding and communicating the needs of each party; and providing openly accessible materials such as written articles, research guides, current event listings, and a database of organisations that support these aims.

 Assoc.
-Prof C. A. Debelius, Appalachian State University, USA
+Prof C. A. Debelius, Department of Sustainable Technology and the Built Environment, Appalachian State University, USA

 Dr Michail Galanakis, Independent Scholar, Finland